+Here is when investors stepped in.
 They understood the depth of the opportunity and were willing to invest capital to help turn it into reality.

 A lot of capital, it turns out.
 And very, very quickly.

-According to the RegTech Analyst, in 2015 there were 149 RegTech investment deals across the world, totaling $1.1 billion.
+According to RegTech Analyst, in 2015 there were 149 RegTech investment deals across the world, totaling $1.1 billion.
 Just four years later those numbers had jumped up to 317 deals totaling $8.5 billion.

-This investment and maturation helped push RegTech solutions past pilots and out of the innovation phase, so that they could begin operationalizing benefits in a production environment.
+This investment and maturation helped push RegTech solutions past pilots and out of the innovation phase, so that they could begin operationalizing benefits in a real-life environment.
 This, in turn, helped RegTech providers convince financial institutions that the value they now offered was real and meaningful.